Our Washington DC and Baltimore Social Security Denial Lawyer

 You are encouraged to speak with a Washington DC disability denial lawyer before applying for SSDI for an opinion on whether your wages qualify for SSDI.
 Your attorney can explain the steps to take to qualify for SSDI before applying so you can avoid having your application denied.

 “Failure to Cooperate” Explained by a Baltimore Social Security Denial Lawyer

 Another common reason why claims get denied is that applicants fail to cooperate with the SSA.
 After filing your application, they may request that you submit additional documentation or even submit to an additional medical exam.
 While these can be difficult challenges when you are disabled, failing to cooperate will almost always result in your claim being denied.
 A Baltimore social security denial lawyer can help you respond to any follow-up requests so that you can focus on your day-to-day life.

 Finally, sometimes applying and being denied for SSDI several times can contribute to an application examiner’s decision once he or she sees that you have applied for SSDI before and were denied benefits.
 That said, it is important to speak with a Baltimore Social Security denial attorney who can help you apply for your SSDI benefits correctly the first time and help ensure you have the best chance at getting approved.

-Call a Baltimore Social Security Denial Lawyer for Help
+Call our Washington DC and Baltimore Social Security Denial Lawyer for Help

 At the Law Office of Emmett B. Irwin, we help people get the disability benefits they need.
 From filing the initial application to responding to a denial, we have the knowledge and experience you need.
 If you’re disabled and need benefits, our Social Security lawyers can help – contact us at 443-839-0818 to schedule a free consultation today.
-We work with clients throughout Maryland and surrounding states.
+We work with clients throughout Maryland and surrounding states, including Washington DC.